top of page

 Only available for the full conference pass

-NOTE: Registration for all in-person attendees must be paid for and reserved before September 15, 2025 for the purpose of securing materials and catering.
-For this reason, refunds are not available after September 15.
+NOTE: For the purpose of securing speakers, materials and catering, refunds are not available after September 1st.

 PRESENTATIONS & WORKSHOPS